heinrich-ulbricht/partial-keepass-database-export/README.md

 # What does it do?
 Every time you save your database a new database will be created and passwords with certain tags will be copied over (in KeePass you can mark any password entry with tags).

-The new file is created in the same folder as your database file.
+Without further configuration the new file is created in the same folder as your database file.
 If your database file is *passwords.kdbx* the new file will be named *passwords.partial-!readonly!.kdbx*.
 This file will be overwritten __every time__ you save the original database, so don't make any changes to the copy.
+Note: as of v1.0.0 you can change output path and file name.
+The same reasoning applies, make sure to not overwrite existing files.

 The new database can be protected with a password different from the original database's one.
 Key files and Windows account are not supported.